strongloop/strongloop.com2/_posts/2019-08-28-building-an-online-game-with-loopback-4-pt6.md

 ---
 layout: post
 title: Building an Online Game With LoopBack 4 - Front-end with React (Part 6)
-date: 2019-08-28
+date: 2019-08-02
 author: Wenbo Sun
 permalink: /strongblog/building-an-online-game-with-loopback-4-pt6/
 categories:
   - How-To
   - LoopBack
-published: true
+published: false
 ---

 ## Part 6: Front-end with React

 ### In This Episode

 Now our project is on IBM Cloud.
-But you may notice there isn't anything that we can actually play with yet.
+But you may notice there is not anything that we can actually play with.
 It's just some APIs.
 How can we call it a game without front-end UI?

 In this episode, I will build signup, login, and home pages with [React](https://reactjs.org/).

-You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part6/firstgame-frontend) for the code from this episode.
+You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part6/firstgame) for the code from this episode.

 <!--more-->